-The John Lewicke and Michael Yakubovich Right to Try Act amends the existing Terminal Patients' Right to Try Act to enhance access to investigational treatments for patients diagnosed with terminal illnesses.
-Key changes include the introduction of definitions for terms such as "eligible facility," "eligible patient," and "telehealth prescreening," while narrowing the act's focus from life-threatening conditions to terminal illnesses.
-This ensures that only patients with a high likelihood of death can access investigational drugs, biologics, or devices.
-The bill also facilitates telehealth screenings and remote signing of consent, streamlining the process for patients seeking these treatments.
+The John Lewicke and Michael Yakubovich Right to Try Act amends the existing Terminal Patients' Right to Try Act to improve access to investigational treatments for patients with terminal illnesses.
+The bill introduces new definitions for terms such as "eligible facility," "eligible patient," and "telehealth prescreening," while narrowing the act's focus from life-threatening conditions to terminal illnesses.
+This change ensures that only patients with a high likelihood of death can access investigational drugs, biologics, or devices.
+Additionally, the bill facilitates telehealth screenings and remote signing to streamline the process for patients seeking these treatments.

 Statutes affected: Introduced: 126-Z:1, 126-Z:3, 126-Z:4